The Top 10 Reasons to Become a Veterinarian

 Veterinary medicine is one of the most popular and rewarding career options for animal lovers, so if you love animals, there are many reasons to pursue a career as a veterinarian.

-One of the greatest benefits of a career in veterinary medicine is the chance to promote the health and welfare of your patients.
+One of the greatest benefits of a career in veterinary medicine such as a veterinary pathologist is the chance to promote the health and welfare of your patients.
 You also have the ability to relieve the suffering of animals that have experienced traumatic injuries or chronic illnesses.
 Even routine spay and neuter surgeries help the animals in your community by reducing pet overpopulation.

 Veterinary medicine is certainly one of the animal careers that can offer an excellent salary, though you do have to take into consideration all the educational costs of obtaining that coveted DVM degree.
 Veterinarians earn a median salary of $89,000 as of early 2019, with a salary range between $50,000 and $200,000 per year.
 Those with additional specialty training or board certifications can earn even higher salaries.

 Vets get to meet many members of the community by virtue of seeing their animals for appointments and emergencies.
-They also have the chance to educate and advise owners about a variety of important health issues such as spay/neuter programs and proper nutrition for their animals.
+They also have opportunities to educate and advise owners about a variety of important health issues such as spay/neuter programs and proper nutrition for their animals.

 Some detective work has to be done to evaluate each case, and a key trait of a veterinarian is that they enjoy this challenge.
 The animal obviously can’t explain what is bothering them, so you’ll have to figure things out based on the physical exam, lab tests, and owner comments.

 Veterinarians never stop learning new things.
-Continuing education hours are required to renew your license to practice medicine, and most vets would want to learn new techniques and innovations even if there was no official requirement.
+Continuing education hours are required to renew your license to practice medicine, and most vets want to learn new techniques and innovations even when there is no official requirement.

 You can use your veterinary background to transition into a variety of roles with other organizations, such as veterinary pharmaceutical sales companies, feed companies, wildlife agencies, laboratories, academic institutions, or the military.
 Corporate vets, in particular, tend to earn top dollar and work normal business hours.
 You don’t have to limit yourself to a traditional private practice seeing patients each day.